ScilifelabDataCentre/RDM-guidelines/README.md

 7. In PowerShell or your preferred CLI, add the hugo.exe executable to your PATH by navigating to `C:\Hugo\bin` (or the location of your hugo.exe file) and use the command `set PATH=%PATH%;C:\Hugo\bin`.
 If the hugo command does not work after a reboot, you may have to run the command prompt as administrator.

-Once Hugo is installed, simply run the following command in the repository root (RDM-guidelines) directory:
+Once Hugo is installed, use PowerShell or your preferred CLI and navigate to the repository root directory (i.e. where RDM-guidelines resides, e.g. `cd C:\Users\firstname.lastname\GitHub\RDM-guidelines`), and run the command:

 ```console
 $ hugo serve